-The Office of the Property Rights Ombudsman protects and preserves the property rights of the citizens of Utah.
-The Office helps citizens and government agencies understand and comply with land use and property rights laws, resolves property rights disputes, and advocates for fairness and balance when private property rights conflict with public needs.
+The Office of the Property Rights Ombudsman protects and preserves the property rights of Utah citizens.
+The Office helps individuals and government agencies understand and comply with land use and property rights laws.
+The Office also resolves property rights disputes and advocates fairness and balance when private property rights conflict with public needs.

-An “Ombudsman” (ahm-buds-mun) is an independent government representative who assists and advises citizens, and resolves disputes between citizens and government entities.
+An Ombudsman (ahm-buds-mun) is an independent government representative who assists and advises citizens, and helps resolve disputes between citizens and government entities.